The Thin Blue Line (1988 film): Background

-Prior to the conception of The Thin Blue Line, Morris originally planned to film a documentary about prosecution psychiatrist Dr. James Grigson, known as Doctor Death, who testified in more than 100 trials that resulted in death sentences.
-As an expert psychiatrist, Dr. Grigson made a name for himself by giving testimony in capital cases for the prosecution.
+Prior to the conception of The Thin Blue Line, Morris originally planned to film a documentary about prosecution psychiatrist Dr. James Grigson, known as "Doctor Death", who testified in more than 100 trials that resulted in death sentences.
+As an expert psychiatrist, Grigson made a name for himself by giving testimony in capital cases for the prosecution.
 Under the law in Texas, the death penalty can only be issued if the jury is convinced that the defendant is not just guilty, but will commit violent crimes in the future if not put to death.
-In almost every instance, Dr. Grigson would, after examining a defendant, testify that he had found the individual in question to be an incurable sociopath, who he was "one hundred percent certain" would kill again.
+In almost every instance, Grigson would, after examining a defendant, testify that he had found the individual in question to be an incurable sociopath, who he was "one hundred percent certain" would kill again.

 In pursuit of creating this idea, Morris sought and received funding for the initial project from the Public Broadcasting Service.
 Morris also received funding from Endowment of Public Arts.
 Using this grant, Morris was able to initially interview Grigson.
 During this meeting, Grigson suggested to Morris that his research should begin with all the inmates he had testified against in court.
 It was during this preliminary research that Morris met Randall Dale Adams, and learned of his case.
 Grigson had told the jury that Adams would be an ongoing menace if kept alive, but Morris, after meeting Adams, became skeptical that he committed the crime.
-Dr. Grigson's interviews often lasted less than an hour and were arbitrary at best, often asking inmates to copy doodles.
+Grigson's interviews often lasted less than an hour and were arbitrary at best, often asking inmates to copy doodles.

 Morris later chose to refocus his research efforts into an investigation on the circumstances of Randall Dale Adams's conviction.
 Grigson does not appear in the final cut of the film.